 Everyone is on LinkedIn now.
 With over 300 million users and growing, you probably already know that this is where you want to be to manage your professional reputation.

-The best way to raise your visibility among your peers and have a knockout profile is by creating a cohesive, compelling brand for yourself on LinkedIn.
+The best way to raise your visibility among your peers and have a knockout profile is by creating a cohesive, compelling personal brand for yourself on LinkedIn.

 How to Do It